rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Church of the Venerable Dynast.md

 ## Thousand-High Guard

 Each of them are specifically picked as the strongest and most devout believers by the [[Venerable Dynast]] himself.
-They gain the power of [[Dragon]]s.
+They gain the power of [[Ikon]]s.
 An individual can be used to clear out a city.

 ## Hidden Truths